A general definition of $JT_a$ -- deformed QFTs: Introduction

 In this article, conformal symmetry will not play any role.
 Consequently, we replace $\bar T$ by the generator $T^\a{}_a$ of translations along any chosen direction $x^a$.
-We henceforth call these ``$JT_a$-deformed QFTs,'' and define the deformation infinitesimally via \be \frac{\p S_{JT_a}}{\p \mu^a}= \int d^2 \sigma \, e \, T^\a{}_a\, \e_{\a\b} J^\b \ee where the coupling constant $\mu^a$ is a vector of \emph{fixed} direction, but varying amplitude.
-The flow equations for the $JT_a$-deformed energy levels were first understood in \cite{LeFloch:2019rut}, via a method based on coupling to background fields.
+We henceforth call these ``$JT_a$-deformed QFTs,'' and define the deformation infinitesimally via \be \frac{\p S_{JT_a}}{\p \mu^a}= \int d^2 \sigma \, e \, T^\a{}_a\, \e_{\a\b} J^\b \ee where the coupling constant $\mu^a$ is a vector of \emph{fixed} direction, but varying amplitude. {This definition is taken to hold in both Euclidean and Lorentzian signatures, with the Euclidean and Lorentzian couplings related via an appropriate analytic continuation.} The flow equations for the $JT_a$-deformed energy levels were first understood in \cite{LeFloch:2019rut}, via a method based on coupling to background fields.
 Similar flow equations were obtained in \cite{Frolov:2019xzi} using uniform lightcone gauge.
 For large enough values of $|\mu^a|$, the energies tend to become imaginary, raising questions about the existence of these theories all the way up into the UV.\footnote{Our point of view on this issue is that the imaginary energies may be just be an artifact of (illegally) putting the theory at finite volume, see \cite{Cooper:2013ffa} for relevant comments. }

 The main goal of this article is to provide a general, non-perturbative definition of $JT_a$-deformed QFTs that simultaneously makes manifest their UV completeness and correctly reproduces the deformed spectrum, similar to what the coupling to topological gravity achieved for $T\bar T$.
 As we already reviewed, in the $T\bar T$ case this coupling was mainly designed to implement the dynamical change of coordinates between the analogues of conformal and static gauge.
 It turns out that in the case of $J\bar T$, the effects of the deformation are well captured by a combination of a gauge transformation and a coordinate change that only affects half of the components of the vielbein \cite{Bzowski:2018pcy}.
 It is thus natural to propose a path integral definition in which we couple the original QFT to a flat external gauge field and ``half'' a flat dynamical vielbein.\footnote{Recently, \cite{Aguilera-Damia:2019tpe} studied a path integral realisation of joint $J\bar T$, $T \bar J$ and $T\bar T$ deformations, where $J$ and $\bar J$ are independent currents, in terms of coupling to a \emph{full} topological vielbein and \emph{two} independent gauge fields.
 This kernel is different from ours - roughly, it is a doubling of what we find - and it reflects the fact that in the proposal of \cite{Aguilera-Damia:2019tpe} it is impossible to turn off one of the $J\bar T$ or $T\bar J$ couplings in the intermediate steps of the calculations.
 We comment more on the relation to our proposal in footnote \ref{ftnt:otherargentine}. }